uktrade/streamlit-gov-uk-components/README.md

 ## Releasing to PyPI

-1. Ensure that each frontend component has been built
+1. Ensure that each frontend component has been built.
+Each frontend component must be built, not just those that have changed, since the production builds of each are not checked into the repository.

    ```bash
    cd streamlit_gov_uk_components/frontend_checkbox